How are decisions made in the cabinet carried out?

 1. The executive government decides policy then drafts and introduces bills to the Parliament.

-2. Bills are considered by the Parliament.
+2. Bills are considered by Parliament (in the House of Representatives and the Senate).

 4. Bills become Acts of Parliament and therefore laws, which are administered by government departments.

-This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-You are free to share – to copy, distribute and transmit the work.
+You are free to share – copy and redistribute the material in any medium or format.

-Non-commercial – you may not use this work for commercial purposes.
+Non-commercial – You may not use the material for commercial purposes.

 Waiver – any of the above conditions can be waived if you get permission from the copyright holder.